georgepappy/Classification/FINAL_PROJECT/writeup_final_project_george_pappy.md

 Predictive models were developed using past records of general elective surgery patient encounters at the Cleveland Clinic spanning a 5-year and 9-month period.
 Each encounter had already been de-identified to protect patient privacy, and the data was divided up into a held-out test set (20% of the records), a training set (80% of the remainder), and a validation set (20% of the remainder).
 Various models were developed and assessed using 5-fold cross-validation on the training set and then comparing AUROC (Area Under the Receiver Operating Curve) results of each model between the training and validation sets.

 Binary variables in the dataset were one-hot encoded, with one column dropped for Logistic Regression models and no columns dropped for tree-based classification models.
-Moreover, although medical domain knowledge was not readily available to help with informed feature engineering, non-binary variables were expanded into additional features using common transformations: log (were feasible), exponential, squares, and cubed values.
+Moreover, although medical domain knowledge was not readily available to help with informed feature engineering, non-binary variables were expanded into additional features using common transformations: log (where feasible), exponential, squares, and cubed values.

 After all models had been developed and tuned, each was retrained on the training+validation sets and evaluted for final performance based on how well it performed on the held-out test set.
 The performace goals were a Recall (True Positive Rate) of at least 0.95 with a False Positive Rate as small as possible (but no greater than 0.10).
 The model which most exeeded these performance parameters was designated as the final deliverable model.